alturany/ExpediaHotelOffers/ABOUT.md

 I have picked java since it has been almost 12 years of being Java developer.

-//To shutdown
+//To run on your server, download the project from GitHub then in root directory of project type the following linux command ./mvnw spring-boot:run

-curl -X POST localhost:8080/shutdown
+//To shutdown, use this linux command curl -X POST localhost:8080/shutdown

 Notes:

 1) localization should be done

-2) I have invested int crafting a generic URI builder
+2) I have invested in crafting a generic URI builder

-3)  tried to use APIs to simplify my code as much as possible
+3) used Spring APIs to simplify my code as much as possible

-4) used layers to seperate concerns
+4) used layers to separate concerns

 4) no previous experience in
     1)Maven